rajeevphysics/Obsidian-MathMatter/Notes/Logic/Conditional Statements.md

 ⏱ **3 mins**

 # Definition
-A conditional statement is a [[Propositions|proposition]] which are most often a statement is in the form "**If** A **than** B" where A and B are propositions.
+A conditional statement is a [[Propositions|proposition]] which is most often a statement in the form "**If** A **then** B" where A and B are propositions.
 Sometimes we call A the hypothesis and B the conclusion of a conditional statement.[^1]

-Mathematically we write "If A then B" as $$A \to B$$
+Mathematically, we write "If A then B" as $$A \to B$$
 >[!note]
-Conditional statements don't always need to be in the form "If A than B".
-We know if a statement is a conditional statement if it's implied that conclusion follows by a hypothesis
+Conditional statements don't always need to be in the form "If A then B".
+We know if a statement is a conditional statement if it implied that a conclusion follows from a hypothesis
 >
 **If** a wire carries current, then **it** produces a magnetic field (If A then B) can be written as:
 >- A write produces a magnetic field **whenever** it carries a current